 Anti-Racism

-Ibram K. Kendi writes that antiracism involves endorsing racial equality, investigating issues pertaining to power and policies, and resisting racial inequity.
-Kendi asserts that being antiracist involves taking action, discussing antiracist ideas, and supporting antiracist policies.
+Endorsing racial equality, investigating issues pertaining to power and policies, and resisting racial inequity.
+This involves taking action, discussing antiracist ideas, and supporting antiracist policies.

 Coloniality

-Coloniality refers to the often-unspoken, hierarchical system of influence and power that has governed interactions between countries since the beginning of the colonial era.
+The often-unspoken, hierarchical system of influence and power that has governed interactions between countries since the beginning of the colonial era.
 This hierarchy places formal colonies at the bottom of the global power structure and the most vigorously colonizing states at the top.
-Although specific countries have formed, changed, and disintegrated throughout history, thereby altering the ordering of states within the hierarchy of coloniality, the hierarchical framework itself persists.
-In today’s globalized society it can be seen across the realms of politics, economics, and cultural influence, where many of the most influential countries are also former colonizing powers (Quijano & Wallenstein, 1992).

 Critical Consciousness

-Critical consciousness involves thinking critically and making conscious judgements about systems of power, privilege and oppression.
-(King, 1991)
+Thinking critically and making conscious judgements about systems of power, privilege and oppression.

 Dysconsciousness

-Dysconsciousness is the unconscious process by which people with privilege are able to justify the use of their privilege at the expense of others in maintaining the status quo.
-(King, 1991)
+The unconscious process by which people with privilege are able to justify the use of their privilege at the expense of others in maintaining the status quo.

 Intersectionality